Best Buy is Practically Giving Away 65-inch QLED 4K TV Today | Digital Trends

 The Roku Smart TV platform gives you access to thousands of streaming channels.
 Use voice control to search movie or show titles, adjust the volume, change channels, and more.
 Connect to Wi-Fi for instant setup, and use Apple Airplay to view and share photos, videos, music, and more from your Apple device.
 Pair this smart TV with Alexa, Siri, or Google Assistant to get more done.
 Use this TV to watch any of your favorite streaming services, including Netflix, YouTube, Disney+, Hulu, and more.

-Right now, you can get the TCL 65-inch Class 5 Series QLED 4K UHD Smart Roku TV for $100 off at Best Buy.
+Right now, you can get the 65-inch TCL 5-Series QLED 4K TV for $100 off at Best Buy.
 Regularly priced at $800, you can get it today for just $700.
 Order it online for free shipping, or pick it up in-store where available.
 Upgrade your TV today, and enjoy a crystal-clear picture and immersive sound from this innovative smart TV when you take advantage of the Best Buy TV deals going on today.

 Buy Now